 We’ve built CodeChallenges for this.
-Designed for teams running online campaigns via social media, email or to a database of candidates, CodeChallenges are online coding competitions – a unique way to engage passive candidates, ignite online competition and re-engage your database:
+Designed for teams running online campaigns via social media, email or to a database of candidates, CodeChallenges are online coding competitions – a unique way to engage passive candidates, ignite online coding competition, and re-engage your database:

-- Create your own branded landing page, hosted by Codility
+- Create your own branded online coding competition landing page, hosted by Codility

 - Codility handles the CodeChallenge itself – using a special technical problem designed to be equal parts tricky and fun

 - Advertise your CodeChallenge on social media, via email and to your database

 - Participants provide their contact information when they attempt the CodeChallenge, with their solution automatically scored and ranked

 - During and after the event, your sourcing team can reach out to participants directly